jasonLapina/popmart-checkout/readme.md

 - Download the appropriate executable for your platform from the `dist` directory:
   - Linux: `checkout-popmart-linux`
   - macOS: `checkout-popmart-macos`
+  - Windows: `checkout-popmart-win.exe`
-- Make the executable file executable:
+- Make the executable file executable (Linux/macOS only):
   - Linux: `chmod +x checkout-popmart-linux`
   - macOS: `chmod +x checkout-popmart-macos`
 - Run the executable directly:
   - Linux: `./checkout-popmart-linux`
   - macOS: `./checkout-popmart-macos`
+  - Windows: Double-click `checkout-popmart-win.exe` or run from command prompt

 ## Building Executables
 If you want to build the executables yourself: